 Moluccan king parrots (Alisterus amboinensis) have well-defined plumage.
 They have red feathers with bright green wings and a bright blue back, rump, tail, and wing coverts.

-A DNA test is needed to tell males and females apart.
+A DNA test is needed to distinguish males from females.
 At almost 15 inches, Moluccan kings are medium-sized parrots.

 Papuan King Parrots